 • Want to regain symmetry if one breast is smaller than the other

 Understandably, women always want to know what to expect when it comes to breast implant scars and pain.
 The procedure is no spa day, but if you’re really adamant about adding more volume to your chest, you’re sure to love the results.
 One thing to be mindful of is that bigger breasts sometimes means bigger areolas.

 As for the incisions and resulting scars, there are several options.
 An incision can be made underneath the breast near the natural crease, in the navel, near the armpit or around the lower edge of the areola.
 Pictures may help you better decide which method is best for you.
 General anesthesia or intravenous sedation is used so you're comfortable throughout the procedure.

 During your consultation at our Walnut Creek, CA location, you’ll be able to see and touch breast implants of various sizes and shapes to determine which ones appeal to you.
 You will also be encouraged to ‘try on’ different implants in your bra, under a tight tank top or t-shirt to see how you’ll look.
 As with any procedure, you’ll need to stop smoking for at least six weeks to ensure your body can heal optimally.

 Post-procedure, you’ll be wrapped in a surgical dressing or support bra and taken into a recovery area, where we will ensure you’re on your way to a speedy recovery.
 As the anesthesia wears off, there may be some discomfort at your chest, such as a sore or tight feeling.
 Your dressings will be removed within a week.
 Sometimes tissue glue or tape is used, which eventually and naturally falls off within about two weeks.
-Since this is an outpatient procedure, you’ll be able to return home after the initial recovery period and your chosen pre-operative pal should be prepared to drive you back to your Bay Area home and help with your recovery.
+Since this is an outpatient procedure, you’ll be able to return home from our Bay Area surgery center after the initial recovery period and your chosen pre-operative pal should be prepared to drive you back to your home and help with your recovery.